MusarrafAM/2-LFS---JavaScript-/README.md

 .reduce() = Reduce the elements of an array into single value. ( Eg = get the total sum of array OR get the highest number from an array.)
 Reduce function will take 2 parametesrs accumulator, element. = Here accumulator is the previous element and element is the next element.

-Function declaration vs function expression easy though get better great understanding of these 2.
-Changer the below note if need later.
+Function Declaration vs Function Expression

+A function declaration is a basic function with a name.
+It is hoisted, meaning it can be called before it is defined in the code.
-Function declaration is the basic function with name, function expression is without a function name we assign it to a variable OR we pass as an argument to another function without a function name.
+A function expression is a function assigned to a variable or passed as an argument to another function.
+It is mostly anonymous but can also have a name.
+Function expressions are not hoisted, so they cannot be used before their definition.

-Instead of using function declarations then passing a callback we can pass an entire function expression as an arguments to these methods (forEach, map, filter, reduce)
+Instead of using function declarations and then passing a callback, we can directly pass a function expression as an argument to methods like forEach, map, filter, and reduce.

-We will be using function expressions a lot (Callbacks, High order functions, Closures, Event Listeners) Make sure you understands it fully.

-A better way to write function expressions if it’s a simple function that we only use once is to write it as an Arrow function.
+Function expressions are commonly used in callbacks, higher-order functions, closures, and event listeners, so it's important to fully understand them.

+For simple, one-time-use functions, it's better to write them as arrow functions for cleaner and more concise code.

 In Objects = property an object has, where methods are functions that the object can perform.